wootfish/theseus.dht/doc/index.md

 ### Initial Handshake

 Encryption is handled through the Noise Protocol Framework.
-This is what allows us to produce seemingly-random protocol traffic.
 The authoritative documentation for Noise can be found [here](https://noiseprotocol.org/noise.html), and the Python library we will use is [here](https://github.com/plizonczyk/noiseprotocol).
 In order to avoid any (fingerprintable) protocol preamble, we will specify a default handshake and ciphersuite: `Noise_NN_448_ChaChaPoly_SHA512`.
 The `NN` pattern here provides for an exchange of ephemeral public keys to establish an encrypted channel.
 The public keys should be Ellegator-encoded to keep them from being trivially fingerprintable.

     (TODO: make doubly sure using Elligator here is viable)